How to Boot a Jetson Nano Super from NVMe SSD (JetPack 6)

 sudo dd if=/dev/mmcblk0 of=/dev/nvme0n1 bs=4M status=progress conv=fsync

 This takes a few minutes depending on your SD card size.
 Wait for the command to complete before proceeding.
+(If the connection drops and dd is interrupted, simply re-run the same command — it will overwrite the NVMe from scratch.)

 After cloning, the filesystem needs a check and the root partition needs to be expanded to use the full NVMe capacity.